-But all this also has a dark side.
-The popularity of these movies and books led to people comparing the stories of these movies and books to the actual global pandemic that we are facing right now.
-It was so bad that people started to release stories comparing them, mostly The Stand.
-It went so overboard that Stephen King, the author who penned the book, released a statement in twitter to tell people to stop comparing the COVID 19 pandemic to the ‘Captain Tripps’ virus in the book.
+However, all this also has a dark side.
+The popularity of these movies and books led people to compare the content with the actual global pandemic situation we are facing.
+Writer Stephen King through his Twitter handle, appealed to people to stop comparing the COVID 19 virus to the ‘Captain Tripps’ virus in his book ‘The Stand: Captain Trips.’

 FARHA MOHAMED FAIZAL